kristopolous/BOOTSTRA.386/manual/index.md

 Hasegawa, our designer, who is ex-Omron and Matsushita was busy drawing on a napkin.
 Our primary target is the office and a simplification of common tasks.
 Recently he had been trying to replace the schedulebook.

 He opens up the napkin and start drawing flow diagrams and the rest of us look over.
 "In Japanese", he says "the days of the week are single characters.
 It's a nice shorthand."
-There's a key up in the left-hand side that says
+There's a key up in the left-hand side that says "Monday - M, Tuesday - T, Wednesday - W, tHursday - H, Friday - F, Saturday - S, sUnday - U"

-  Monday - M
-  Tuesday - T
-  Wednesday - W
-  tHursday - H
-  Friday - F
-  Saturday - S
-  sUnday - U

 "See you press one of the letters and then by default that's for all those days.
 Then you can follow it by a number for the time.
 So you can do "MWF1000" for 10 AM.
 Then you can enter details on the next screen..."

-"Ok so what", Orion strokes his beard, looking at it "it's just data entry without a purpose.
+"Ok so what", Orion strokes his beard, looking at it skeptically, "it's just data entry without a purpose.
 How does it make your life easier?"

 "Well" Hasegawa breathes in, "You can save your schedule to a disk.
 Then pass it to your colleagues, they can import your schedule, look for conflicts, know your availability..."

-The team looked back at me and I thought about it for a moment.
+Orion tips his head in contemplation with a face that reads "maybe".
+The team looked back at me and I also thought about it for a moment.

 "Wouldn't we see something like this already?"
-I paused for a second, "You could put a large communal calendar on a corkboard and each team could pencil in their meetings and then someone could refer to the common calendar for scheduling."
-I peered at Hasegawa's diagram, "what I'm trying to say is, we don't see this so you're proposing a new kind of behavior.
+I pause, "I mean at a traditional office.
+You could put a large communal calendar on a corkboard and each team could pencil in their meetings and then someone could refer to the common calendar for scheduling."
+I peered at Hasegawa's diagram, "what I'm trying to say is, we don't see the communal calendar in the wild so you're proposing a new kind of behavior.
 What makes you think people will do in the digital world something they couldn't do easier in the analog one?"

-This is one of the most vexxing questions I have.
-Doing what they are already doing, but on a computer is a much better pitch than asking them to do a new thing on a computer that they've never done before.
+This is one of my most common analytical tools when I'm trying to assess product viability in the marketplace.
+Selling a product where people do what they are already doing, but on a computer is a much easier sale than asking them to do a new thing on a computer that they've never done before.

-Like most conversations this dissappeared into the ether as fever dreams of future imaginaries fueled by fantasy and confusion.
+But like most of our Saturday night conversations this dissappeared into the ether as fever dreams of future imaginaries fueled by fantasy and confusion.

 ## On the road
 The drive on Sunday to Vegas was a bit much for the 1973 Winnebego.
-It was the only vehicle we could rent that we could plug a power strip into.
+It was the only vehicle we could rent that could take a power.
 Going to Comdex is kinda like camping.
-Ok, not really.
-It's actually crucial.
+Ok, not really, we had a hotel.
+It's actually a crucial convention for the tech industry.
 If you miss it, then you might as well just go out of business.

 It's the one time a year that companies are foolish enough to demo unannouced products and on top of that, send the actual engineers that are working on them.
 They get exactly zero training on what not to say.
 If you showered them with enough attention, they'd probably give you their SYSOP password to show how clever they were.

 Among engineers the only skill required for spycraft is smiles and flattery.
+The biggest bets in Vegas that week are placed on the floor of the Convention Center.

 The back of the Winnebego has Hasegawa, Orion, Gilda and a fourth member, Thomas, sitting around 3 microcomputers as I drive down the I-5 past fields of food and cows.
 So many fragrant cows.
 Almost makes me want to go Vegetarian.

 If you haven't had the chance to use a computer yet, let me introduce you to the strangeness.
 You get a 40 pound box that you place on a table and plug into a wall.
-Then you flip a switch and the it gets increasingly noisy until the box sounds like it needs muffler.
+Then you flip a switch and it gets increasingly noisy until the box sounds like it needs muffler.
 The machine chirps a beep as the screen or television you plugged into turns on and, usually, you see an incrementing number in the top left.
 It will go up into the hundreds in increments of 16.
 This checks what is known as volatile memory, it's what the computer needs to shuffle things around in its brain.

-A top of the line computer these days will go up to 640, which is about the size in computer terms, of a paperback novel.
+A top of the line computer these days will go up to 640, which is about the size in computer terms of a paperback novel.
 This takes minutes.
 Enough for you to make a cup of coffee.

 And then the diskette drives make a disturbing crunching sound as their lights go red, looking to see if anything is in there.
-If it's not, then the default system loads.
+If it's not, then the default system loads or maybe you have to have something in there to start.
+Depends on the computer.

-Regardless of the computer this is eventually a prompt which consists of a series of characters followed by a blinking rectangle called a cursor.
-Now it's your turn: you instruct the computer what to do through terse languages inside of the default software with names like "CP/M" and "MS-DOS".
-Yes, it's all caps with characters in between them.
+Regardless, this is eventually followed by a prompt which consists of a series of characters followed by a blinking rectangle called a cursor.
+Now it's your turn: you instruct the computer what to do through terse languages inside of that default software, which has names like "CP/M" and "MS-DOS".
+Yes, it's all caps with symbols in between them.
 For the first name you just say the letters and omit the slash.
 The second name is not a fair maiden named Ms. Dos nor do you say all the letters.
 Instead the "MS" is letters and the "DOS" part rhymes with loss.

-And these machines, costing thousands of dollars each, are, eventually, supposed to replace the back-office and be orchestrated by the general public.
+These machines, costing thousands of dollars each, are, eventually, supposed to replace the back-office and be orchestrated by the general public.

-Everyone assumes this will be inevitable and people will do all kinds of things on the micro: look up recipes, casually chat with friends, maybe even fall in love or store home videos and their record collection.
+Everyone assumes this will be inevitable and people will do all kinds of things on the microcomputer: look up recipes, casually chat with friends, maybe even fall in love or store home videos and their record collection.
 All this and more on the black screen with the blinking rectangle.

 As I cut across to Bakersfield I adjust the rear view mirror to see the young engineers fully bought into this implausible future.
-But little did I know, that in 48 hours, a single demo on the floor of the Las Vegas Convention center would make me believe it as well.
+But little did I know, that in 24 hours, a single demo on the floor of the Las Vegas Convention center would make me believe it as well.

 ## Visi-on Vision